 At Collection of Alfred J. Cohn, Sotheby Parke Bernet Inc., 1981, one Shingen tsuba is listed under № 58: “Very good mukade tsuba, 17th Century, unsigned, Diameter: 9.2 cm”:

 The origins of Mukade design remains unclear.
 Some speculate that it is a simplified or somewhat abstract representation of the brass woven tsuba.
-However, for practical purposes and to make sure that people speak about the same thing, I would not mix the terms, and keep Mukade tsuba and brass wire woven tsuba (or Shingen Proper) as distinct taxonomical branches.
-It is possible that warriors and tsuba makers start to adorn simple Saotome and Heianjo school sword guards with brass wires, the same way as they applied brass scrap inlay to convert an iron sukashi into colorful Gomoku.
-Speaking about the sequence of these designs, it seems possible that design (TSU-0234) was the earliest (late Muromachi), design (TSU-0289) was a later development of the same concept in Momoyama jidai, and design (TSU-0388), nicely looking massive piece of 290 g, represents purely decorative tsuba of Edo period.
-The development of Mukade design might have walked a totally separate path, though possibly started from the same starting point.
+However, for practical purposes and to make sure that people speak about the same thing, I would not mix the terms, and keep Mukade tsuba and brass wire woven tsuba (or Shingen Proper) as distinct taxonomical divisions.
+It seems possible that design (TSU-0234) was the earliest (late Muromachi period), design (TSU-0289) was a later development of the same concept in Momoyama period, and design (TSU-0388), nicely looking massive piece of 290 g, represents purely decorative tsuba of Edo period.
+The development of Mukade design might have walked a totally different path, though possibly started from the same starting point.